aramirezreyes/RamirezReyes_ShallowWaterInFPlane/README.md

 - gravity
 - convection

-This is experimental work carried out at the University of California Davis by Argel Ram\'irez Reyes
+This is experimental work carried out at the University of California Davis by Argel Ramíirez Reyes

 ## How to setup your environment
 1. First, download the julia language v1.8.0-rc1 from https://julialang.org/downloads/#upcoming_release